coralproject/talk/README.md

 ### Using Trust

 Talk ships with core components we call "Trust".
-This allow Talk to automatically do special things based on intelligence built into the system.
+This allows Talk to automate certain actions based on previous user behavior.

 Our first feature is the notion of Karma.
 Talk will automatically pre-moderate comments of users who have a negative karma score.
 You can [see more how karma works here](/services/karma.js).